piazzai/jekyll-nagymaros/README.md

 Finally, the `_config.yml` can include a `copyright` variable, which sets the name of the copyright holder in the notice appearing within the theme's footer.
 The copyright notice is suppressed if no value is provided for this variable, or if the value is an empty string.

 Data that appears in the theme's default pages is set by YAML files located in the `_data` folder.

-The file `index.yml` contains information needed to create buttons in the index page, including `text` and `url` for each button.
+In particular, the file `index.yml` contains information needed to create buttons in the index page, including `text` and `url` for each button.
+If `disabled: true` is set for a button, the button will appear faded and unclickable.

 The file `program.yml` contains the conference schedule and color codes for event categories.
 For each category, a `name` and a `color` must be provided, with colors following the naming conventions of the [Open Color](https://yeun.github.io/open-color) library.
 Then, for each event day, a `name` must be specified along with a list of events.
 Each event must have a `start` time, an `end` time, a `title`.
 Optionally, an event can also have a `subtitle` and a `category`, whose name must match one of the categories configured earlier.